gabtremblay/octopus_software_dfu/README.md

 # octopus_software_dfu
 Script and wire to reset a BTT Octopus via the Raspberry PI GPIO pins and flash klipper on it

+## Prerequisites
+- You should already be able to compile klipper on your raspberry pi and use "make flash FLASH_DEVICE=..." to flash your octopus via USB in DFU.
+-
 ## Required parts
 - 3x wires
 - 5x dupont connector